paullepoulpe/master-thesis/src/04_LMS.md

 # Lightweight Modular Staging
 To understand the design of the Delite framework, we first have to take a step back and explain the inner workings of LMS.
 This section explains in detail the intermediate representation (IR) that LMS uses to model computations.
-We also briefly explain the mechanism that is used to lift porgrams into IR as well as the interface used to express IR transformations.
+We also briefly explain the mechanism that is used to lift programs into IR as well as the interface used to express IR transformations.

 ## Sea of Nodes
 The format that LMS uses [@lms] for its IR is based on expression trees and single static assignments (SSA).
-More exactly, it uses what is called a "sea of nodes" representaiton.
+More exactly, it uses what is called a "sea of nodes" representation.

 The IR is composed of a collection of statements, or typed pairs (TP).
 Every pair contains a symbol and a definition.
 A symbol is a simple reference to the statement it defines.
 Definitions are used to express how expressions can be combined.
 Expressions are restricted to symbols and constants.
-The typing information is expressed using scala's type system and stored in a typeclass within each symbol.
+The typing information is expressed using scala's type system and stored in a type class within each symbol.

 Here is a summary of the types used in the IR: